obsidian-html/obsidian-html.github.io/__src/vault/Instructions/Tutorials/Converting just one subfolder in your vault.md

 The best way to go about exporting just one subfolder, and everything under it is as follows:

 - Make sure that all the notes and resources used/linked to in that folder are located somewhere under that folder.
 - Add a folder named `.obsdian` in the root of the folder that you want to use as your "vault"
+>[!info]-
+>Obsidian desktop/mobile does not look into subdirectories for `.obsidian`, so this should not have any affect on your usage of Obsidian.
+>
+>Obsidianhtml can look in the `.obsidian` folder for configuration files to inform its own configuration whenever value `auto` (or similar) is configured.
+You can always change these settings to an explicit value in obsidianhtml, so you never have to make edits in this folder for the configuration of obsidianhtml.
 - Create a note that serves as an entrypoint (homepage) in your folder
 - Point to that note in [[Obsidianhtml Run]] or better yet, configure `obsidian_entrypoint_path_str` with the path to that note in your config.yml, and use that to run `obsidianhtml convert -i path/to/your/config.yml`